marianaballa/marianaballa.github.io/_posts/2018-12-27-time-for-one-these-parties-again.md

 - Release Party
 - Open Labs Hackerspace
 excerpt:
  On October 30th the Fedora 29 edition was announced and this can mean only one thing… release parties all over the regions.
-A release party (aka RP) is a local event organized by contributors of the Fedora Project (not necessarily ambassadors) where people gather and have presentations, workshops and/or meet ups in universities, hackerspaces, cafes or wherever you think people might be interested to hear and learn more about a Linux distro.[…]
+A release party (aka RP) is a local event organized by contributors of the Fedora Project (not necessarily ambassadors) where people gather and have presentations, workshops and/or meet ups in universities, hackerspaces, cafes or wherever you think people might be interested to hear and learn more about a Linux distro […]
 ---

 On October 30th the [Fedora 29 edition was announced](https://fedoramagazine.org/announcing-fedora-29/) and this can mean only one thing… release parties all over the regions.
 A release party (aka RP) is a local event organized by contributors of the Fedora Project (not necessarily ambassadors) where people gather and have presentations, workshops and/or meet ups in universities, hackerspaces, cafes or wherever you think people might be interested to hear and learn more about a Linux distro.